uber-web/math.gl/docs/developer-guide/math/rotations.md

 ## Remarks

 - In this article, the word "axes" represents the plural of a (coordinate) "axis" (normally, the word "axes" refers to the X, Y and Z coordinate axes).
-- **Note** that one of the most efficient way to specify rotations is to use the Euler-Rodrigues parameters, which has some of the quaternion representation without requiring the introduction of quaternion algebra. math.gl does not directly support this representation though although the vector/angle can easily be converted.
+- **Note** that one of the most efficient way to specify rotations is to use the Euler-Rodrigues parameters, which has some of the quaternion representation without requiring the introduction of quaternion algebra. math.gl does not directly support this representation although the vector/angle can easily be converted.